netidx/netidx-book/src/administration/configuration.md

 This section is a list of all the servers in this cluster.
 The fields on each server are,

-- id_map_command: Optional.
-The path to the command the server should run in order to map a user name to a user and a set of groups that user is a member of.
-Default is `/usr/bin/id`.
-If a custom command is specified then it's output MUST be in the same format as the `/usr/bin/id` command.
-  This command will be passed the name of the user as a single argument.
-  Depending on the auth mechanism this "name" could be e.g. `eric@RYU-OH.ORG` for kerberos, just `eric` for local auth, or `eric.users.architect.com` for tls auth (it will pass the common name of the users' certificate)

-- pid_file: the path to the pid file you want the server to write.
-The server id folowed by .pid will be appended to whatever is in this field.
-So server 0 in the above example will write it's pid to /var/run/netidx0.pid
+- id_map_type / id_map_command / id_map_timeout: how the resolver
+  translates a netidx principal name to a unix-style (uid, primary gid, supplementary groups) tuple for the permission lookup.

+  `id_map_type` is one of:

+  - `Command` (default): exec a `/bin/id`-compatible program and parse its output. `id_map_command` is the path to the program (default: the platform `/bin/id`).
+The program is invoked with the principal name as a single argument — e.g.
+    `eric@RYU-OH.ORG` for Kerberos, `eric` for local auth, or the DNS SAN for TLS.
+The output format must match `/bin/id`'s (`uid=N(name) gid=M(primary) groups=...`).
+  - `Socket`: connect to a unix-socket daemon at `id_map_command` and run the same `/bin/id`-style query over the socket.
+This is the recommended path for TLS deployments — see the [id-map daemon](./id_map.md) chapter, which the installer wires up automatically.
+  - `DoNotMap`: skip lookup entirely.
+Every caller is treated as the bare name with no groups.
+Useful when permissions are indexed only by exact principal name.

+  `id_map_timeout` (default 3600 s) is how long the resolver caches a successful lookup per caller before re-querying.

+- pid_file: path of the pid file written when the resolver daemonises (i.e. when started without `-f`).
+The member-server index is set as the file extension, so a `pid_file` of `/var/run/netidx` becomes `/var/run/netidx.0` for server 0, `/var/run/netidx.1` for server 1, etc. Default is empty — daemonisation without an explicit pid file is rare in practice because the activation supervisor runs the resolver in the foreground.

 - addr: The socket address and port that this member server will report to clients.
 This should be it's public ip, the ip clients use to connect to it from the outside.
+Must be a concrete address — using `0.0.0.0` here is rejected at config-load time because that's an instruction to *bind*, not an advertisable address.

 - bind_addr: The socket address that the server will actually bind to on the local machine.
-This defaults to 0.0.0.0.
-In the case where you are behind a NAT, or some other contraption, you should set this to the private ip address corresponding to the interface you actually want to receive traffic on.
+Defaults to the IP from `addr`.
+Set this when the server is behind a NAT or has multiple interfaces and you want it to bind to a specific private address while advertising the public one.
+  `0.0.0.0` is permitted *here* (it means listen on every interface).

+  For `Local` auth, both `addr` and `bind_addr` must be loopback — mixing loopback with non-loopback addresses is rejected.

 - max_connections: The maximum number of simultaneous client connections that this server will allow.
 Client connections in